Skip to main content

 • “Once you've completely ransacked a map and committed it to memory, there's so little that changes from contract to contract, from difficulty level to difficulty level, that it just becomes tedious.”

-• “The lock picking minigame suffers in terms of difficulty because the extra pins take longer without adding any real challenge, making the minigame more tedious on higher difficulties.”
+• “The lock picking minigame suffers in difficulty balance, as the extra pins take longer without adding real challenge, making the minigame more tedious on higher difficulties.”

-• “Picking anything up requires holding the interaction key (sometimes for a millisecond, sometimes for a whole second), which is just tedious.”
+• “Picking anything up requires holding the interaction key, sometimes for a millisecond, sometimes for a whole second, which is just tedious, especially combined with the inability to rebind keys and the basic lock picking implementation.”

 • emotional